phparsenal/fast-forward/README.md

     * Default: 1

 ### Using custom settings in commands
 You can also create your own settings which can be accessed in commands:
 `ff set location tokio`

-Any known settings in commands will be parsed.
-Surround the setting key with `@`:
+Use the setting name surrounded by `@` in your commands:
 `weather @location@`

-The command that will be executed:
+The identifiers are replaced with the current or default value of the setting:
 `weather tokio`